Character Sheaves on Tori over Local Fields: Proofs of the Main Results

 with $(g_{\gamma'}g_{\gamma_{\circ}})^{-1}g g_{\gamma'}g_{\gamma_{\circ}}\in \gal_{\E}^{\ab}$.
 Since $\{g_\gamma g_{\gamma_{\circ}}|\gamma\in\Gamma\}$ form a system of coset representatives for $\Gamma$, This shows that $\cor$ factors through ${\Hom(\gal_{\E}^{\ab},\dlt)}_\Gamma $.

-\textbf{Step 2:} To prove that the corestriction map is an isomorphism it is enough to show that each square in the following diagram commutes/anti-commutes: \begin{small}
+\textbf{Step 2:} To prove that the corestriction map is an isomorphism, it is enough to show that each square in the following diagram commutes/anti-commutes: \begin{small}

-\end{small} The top row of the above diagram is the definition of Tate cohomology groups.
-The bottom row comes from the inflation-restriction sequence \cite[Ch VII, \S 6]{Serre1967} corresponding to the short exact sequence of $\Gamma$-modules:
+\end{small} The top row of the diagram above is the definition of Tate cohomology groups.
+The bottom row comes from the inflation-restriction sequence \cite[Ch VII, \S 6]{Serre1967} corresponding to the short exact sequence of $\Gamma$-modules \eqref{eqn:exactseq}.
+The rightmost and leftmost isomorphisms are given by Lemma \ref{lemma:tH iso}.